RECOGNIZING

 Inclusion: A healthier way to respond

-- When someone engages in Bullying Behaviors, they often use physical or social power to exclude and make someone feel less than others.
+- When someone engages in bullying, they often use physical or social power to exclude and make someone feel less than others.
 This also makes it harder for targets to stop the behavior.[4]

 - When someone exhibits inclusive behaviors, they use social power to include and build up others, bringing them into a group and making them feel welcome.[4]